irem-komurcu/reguai/README.md

 # reguai

+## Overview
+Regulatory AI Agent is an AI-powered solution designed to improve regulatory compliance by monitoring, analyzing, and summarizing legal updates.
+It minimizes manual effort, enhances decision-making, and ensures organizations remain compliant with ever-evolving regulations.

+## Staying Ahead of Regulatory Changes
+Keeping up with legal updates is a complex and time-consuming task.
+This AI-driven agent automates regulatory tracking, delivering precise and timely insights.
+By providing summaries and actionable recommendations, it helps organizations quickly adapt to new requirements and reduce compliance risks.

+## Intelligent Monitoring & Adaptation
+- **Automated Regulatory Updates**: Identifies and summarizes legal and compliance changes, reducing reliance on manual tracking.
+- **Context-Aware Insights**: Interprets how new regulations impact existing policies and operational workflows.
+- **Reliable Decision Support**: Ensures accuracy and relevance by flagging misinformation and verifying sources.

+## Seamless User Experience
+- **Effortless Navigation & Accessibility**: Designed for professionals with varying levels of technical expertise, ensuring intuitive interaction.
+- **Clear & Transparent Information**: Regulatory updates are presented with structured explanations and linked references for easy validation.
+- **Engaging & Interactive**: Users can query specific regulations, receive instant responses, and explore real-time compliance insights in an interactive format.

 A real-time multimodal RAG agent powered by Gemini, supporting audio/video/text chat with vector DB-backed responses

 Agent generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack)